dtoczala/ibm-cloud-landing-page/README.md

 Bluemix is the IBM Cloud PaaS product which provides a wide array of services and capabilities that allow you to move your computing workload to a scalable and "on demand" foundation.
 Some of these services are in the category of "Infrastructure as a Service" (or IaaS), some of them are are in the category of "Software as a Service" (or SaaS), and some are "Functions as a Service" (or FaaS).
 Give the marketing folks some more time and they will come up wth some new "as a service" category.

-The general idea is to use digital resources on an "as needed" basis, and to pay for them on an "as needed" basis.
+The general idea is to use digital resources on an "as needed" basis, and to pay for them on an "as used" basis.
 This allows organizations to avoid buying hardware and software that is underutilized or ignored.
 When coupled with the concepts of [DevOps](https://www.ibm.com/cloud-computing/learn-more/what-is-devops/) and [microservices architectures](https://martinfowler.com/articles/microservices.html), the Bluemix platform can become a key foundation for a culture of innovation and continuous improvement.

 Bluemix itself is based on [Cloud Foundry](https://www.cloudfoundry.org/) (although this is evolving), which is an open source cloud application platform for developing and deploying enterprise cloud applications.